 - *Specified Low-Income Medicare Beneficiary Program: SLMB, which covers Medicare Part B, is available to those making less than $1,208 per month or couples making less than $1,622 monthly.

 - *Qualifying Individual Program: QI, which pays for Medicare Part B premiums, is for individuals making up to $1,357 per month or couples making up to $1,823 a month.

 - *The Qualified Disabled and Working Individuals program: QDWI, which helps with Medicare Part A premiums, allows individuals or couples who are making $4,045 or $5,425 per month, respectively, to qualify, although certain additional stipulations exist.

 According to ssa.gov, you should be aware that several States may even disregard all resources for individuals or couples in certain categories.

 If you had health insurance through your employer, you may opt to continue coverage after termination.
 In fact, under Michigan law, you may purchase a group plan through your employer for 18 months, and this may be extended up to 36 months, depending on the circumstances.

 The Michigan government understands that the Medicare process can be complex, which is why it offers additional assistance through the Medicare/Medicaid Assistance Program (MMAP).
 This state health insurance assistance program offers help to those interested in the Medicare and Medicaid system and coverage in the state of Michigan.

 If you have any questions, please reach out to a licensed sales agent at Medicare Solutions.
-We are committed to serving your needs in the state of Michigan and can assist you while you compare Michigan Medicare insurance plans.
+We are committed to serving your needs in the state of Michigan and can assist you while you compare Medicare insurance plans.
 Our licensed sales agents can help you determine which plans best meet your needs.